rails/rails/guides/source/active_job_basics.md

 SolidQueue.on_stop { stop_metrics_server }
 ```

 Call these hooks before starting Solid Queue, usually in an initializer.
+Read more about [Lifecycle Hooks in the Solid Queue documentation](https://github.com/rails/solid_queue?tab=readme-ov-file#lifecycle-hooks).

 ### Errors When Enqueuing

 Solid Queue raises a `SolidQueue::Job::EnqueueError` when Active Record errors occur during job enqueuing.
 This is different from the `ActiveJob::EnqueueError` raised by Active Job, which handles the error and makes `perform_later` return false.
 This makes error handling trickier for jobs enqueued by Rails or third-party gems like `Turbo::Streams::BroadcastJob`.

 For recurring tasks, any errors encountered while enqueuing are logged, but they won’t bubble up.
+Read more about [Errors When Enqueuing in the Solid Queue documentation](https://github.com/rails/solid_queue?tab=readme-ov-file#errors-when-enqueuing).

 ### Concurrency Controls